 Staking My Retirement on Online Financial Advisers

 In my research for the best retirement plans, I stumbled upon online financial advisers (OFA) like Betterment, Wealthfront, FutureAdvisor, Personal Capital and others.
-Even online discount brokers like E*TRADE: Build your own portfolio are getting in the mix.
+Even online discount brokers like E*TRADE are getting in the mix.
 These services use software algorithms to simplify passive investing and automate many of the value-added tasks we pay money managers a pretty penny to execute.
 This creates easy plans you can follow at the cheapest possible price.

 Since looking into these services, I’ve become so convinced that this is the wave of the future that I’m staking my retirement on it.
 This is the first in a series of posts where I will investigate how these automated online retirement services are driving down costs for Main Street investors.